Towards a dichotomy for the switch list homomorphism problem for signed graphs

-A \emph{signed graph} is a graph $G$ together with an assignment of a sign $+$ or $-$ to each edge.
+A {\em signed graph} is a graph $G$ together with an assignment of a sign $+$ or $-$ to each edge.
 Introduced by Harary in \cite{Harary} in 1955, there are numerous results about signed graphs.
-For our purposes, it will be enough to view a signed graph $G$ simply as a {\em $\br$-graph}: a pair of graphs $\blueSub{G}$, whose edges are called {\em blue edges}, and $\redSub{G}$, whose edges are {\em red edges}, on the same vertex set.
+For our purposes, it will be enough to view a signed graph $G$ simply as a {\em $\br$-graph} (for blue-red): a pair of graphs-- $\blueSub{G}$, whose edges are called {\em blue edges}, and $\redSub{G}$, whose edges are {\em red edges}-- on the same vertex set.
 Signed graphs, as defined by Harary, were irreflexive and simple.
 But as is done in \cite{BFHN,BS} we allow loops, and allow $\blueSub{G} \cap \redSub{G}$ to be non-empty.
 An edge in $\blueSub{G} \cap \redSub{G}$ is technically two edges in $G$, one of each colour, but it is convenient to consider it a single edge with both colours.
 As such, we refer to such an edge as a {\em purple edge}.
-If all edges are red or purple we call the $\br$-graph {\em red} or {\em purple}).
+If all edges of a $\br$-graph $G$ are red (or purple) we call $G$ {\em red} (or {\em purple}).
 If an edge is red (or blue) but not purple, we call it {\em pure} red (or pure blue).
 A $\br$-graph $G$ is irreflexive, or bipartite, or connected or such, if the {\em underlying graph} $\redSub{G} \cup \blueSub{G}$ is.
 We write $u \sim v$ to mean that $uv$ is in $\redSub{G} \cup \blueSub{G}$.
-Many results about signed graphs deal with the operation of {\em switching}, introduced by Zaslavsky~\cite{Z82b}, in which, for a vertex $v$, one switches between $\redSub{G}$ and $\blueSub{G}$ the sets of edges incident to $v$.
+Many results about signed graphs deal with the operation of {\em switching}, introduced by Zaslavsky~\cite{Z82b}, in which, for a vertex $v$, one switches, with respect to $\redSub{G}$ and $\blueSub{G}$, the set of edges incident to $v$.
 As a loop at $v$ can be considered to be switched twice, loops are unchanged by a switching.
 Purple edges, being a red and a blue edge, can also be viewed as unchanged by a switching.
 Two $\br$-graphs are {\em switching-equivalent} if one can be changed to the other by a series of switchings.
 A $\br$-graph that is switching-equivalent to a graph with no pure blue edges is a {\em $\pr$-graph} (for purple-red).